thisisarchimedes/Groot/TestList.md

 ## Health Monitor
 [X] Send heart beat to external watchdog service
-[] Check node health and spin new container if needed
+[] Check node health and spin new container if needed [] Should be able to invoke an overall reset if cannot recover (send a "need reset" event)

 - Add Health monitor to main flow